Crappy strip becomes proud entry way

 Rotterdamsebaan as lever for an upgrade of the Vlietzone

-The Rotterdamsebaan will become, after the Utrechtse baan, a second major entryway to the city centre of The Hague.
-It connects motorways A4 and A13 via a tunnel under the river Vliet with the Binckhorstlaan and railway stations Hollands Spoor and The Hague Central.
+The Rotterdamsebaan is, alongside the Utrechtsebaan, the second route to and from the city centre of The Hague.
+It connects the A4–A13, via a tunnel beneath the Vliet and the Binckhorstlaan, to the area around both Hollands Spoor Station and Central Station.

 The Rotterdamsebaan pierces the Vlietzone, an area that has witnessed a remarkable inversion throughout the years.
 From a string of country estates along the river Vliet in an otherwise open polder landscape, it has transformed into a relatively green enclave within the urban fabric of the The Hague metropole.
 ‘Relatively green’, that is, but also fragmented, inaccessible and very cluttered.
 It is clear that this is an area which has escaped the attention of both government and project development.
 The result is a kaleidoscopic collection of individual elements and functionalities, and a conspicuous lack of coherence, in which the whole is much less than the sum of its parts.